What is Text Neck?

 - Head forwards of neck posture,

-- Intermittent or constant headache made worse when looking down or using the computer.
+- Intermittent or constant headaches made worse when looking down or using the computer.

 For more information, please consult your neck physiotherapist or doctor.